 Economic Growth is often contrasted with Economic Development, which is defined as the increase in the economic wealth of a country or a particular area, for the welfare of its residents.
 Here, you should know that economic growth is an essential but not the only condition for economic development.

-The economic trend in a country as a whole, is the major component for its business environment.
+The economic trend in a country as a whole is the major component of its business environment.
 An economy whose growth rate is high provides a promising business prospect and thus builds business confidence.
-In this article, you will find all the substantial differences between economic growth and economic development.
+In this post, you will find all the substantial differences between these two.

 Content: Economic Growth Vs Economic Development

 |Basis for Comparison||Economic Growth||Economic Development|